Skip to content

 Cotainr is a tool that makes it easy to build Singularity/Apptainer containers on LUMI for certain use cases.
 It is not a general purpose container building tool.

-On LUMI, cotainr is available in the LUMI central software stack and may be loaded using
+On LUMI, cotainr is available in the Cray Programming Environment and may be loaded using

 $ module load cotainr